mintmaker/avatarify_docker_wiki/Remote-GPU.md

 ```
 bash run.sh --is-worker
 ```
 Add the flag `--no-gpus` if you don't have a GPU installed.
+Add the flag `--docker` to use Docker.

 Windows:
 ```